If you work, or you don’t have time to cook or you simply hate cooking, meal replacement powders offer the perfect solution.

 We’d say that both are equally good options for men considering that they provide all 27 essential Vitamins and Minerals in each and every meal.

-But men usually have higher protein requirements as compared to women, which may make Huel a better option.
+But men usually have higher protein requirements as compared to women, which may make Huel not only a better option, but also ranks it among the fast, healthy foods for men that you can turn to.

 Even the standard Huel meal replacement powder has 30 grams of plant-based protein sourced from Peas and Rice.